Things To Know About Singapore Property For Foreigners

 Types of Property You Can Buy in Singapore as a Foreigner

 One of the first things you need to know about Singapore property for foreigners is the types of property you can buy.
 Singapore has three main types of residential properties: HDB flats, executive condominiums (ECs), and Private properties.
 Each type has its own eligibility criteria, taxes and fees, and financing options.
-Let’s take a look at each type in detail.
+Let’s take a look at each of them in detail.

 HDB Flats